 Non Scale Victories

 Non scale victories really helped me put weight loss into it’s right place.
-I’m glad I started with these things instead of running right to the scale for my validation.

-This method of filling my plate helped me get into a routine that’s not a diet, but rather a framework to help me nourish myself.
+This method of filling my plate helped me get into a routine that’s not a diet, but a framework to help me nourish myself.
 When I make a plate, I start with one serving of protein, one serving of fat and a starchy carb of choice.
-Then I aim to fill the other half of the plate with vegetables (Yes even at breakfast.
-Yes, this was a big switch that happened little by little.)
-I always eat the most at breakfast time–usually more fat and protein and I add fruit.
+Then I aim to fill the other half of the plate with vegetables.
+I always eat the most at breakfast time.
+This makes an unbelievably huge plate of food.
+I never feel like I’m missing out on anything!

 I also have snacks: one in the morning and another in the afternoon.
 I’m eating for energy so my first snack is always fruit-based with a fat or protein.
 (And if I want chocolate or a cookie, I have it here!)
 Afternoon is veggie time.
 I have a bunch of raw veggies with hummus and usually something savory like almond flour crackers.